 As you can see, this HTML file is much longer and much more complex.

-Note: A list of all commands for MJML in VS Code can be found here.
+Note: A list of all commands for MJML in VS Code.

 This was about setting up and a simple example.